 That’s no surprise to anyone in this Church.

-Washington is so divided that nothing gets done, our country is poorly served, and both sides blame each other.
+Washington is so divided that nothing gets done, our country is poorly served, and both sides just blame and yell at each other.

-Our society is becoming more and more polarized on all kinds of issues, important fundamental issue,s which mold and shape our society.
+Our society is becoming more and more polarized on all kinds of issues, important fundamental issues which mold and shape our world.

-Even our Church often appears divided between liberals and conservatives.
+Even our Church often appears divided between people who label themselves liberals and conservatives.

-Most sadly the Body of Christ itself is divided into countless denominations which continually give up on building communion when they cannot find common ground on an issue.
+Most sadly the Body of Christ is itself divided into countless denominations which continually give up on even trying to be one.

-In a world so divided such as ours you can understand why people ask themselves if unity is possible.
+In a world as divided as ours you can understand why people ask themselves if unity is possible.

 Our faith teaches us that working for unity is indeed possible and important because God himself is one.

 And because God is one there is only one truth because a truth comes from God.

 What’s true for you is true for me and what’s true for me is true for you.

-Truth is not ours to create rather it is ours embrace.
+Truth is not ours to create it is ours embrace.

-Many believe that truth depends not on God but on each and everyone’s personal opinions.
+Many believe that truth depends not on God’s law but on each and everyone’s personal opinions and circumstance

-This error goes against everything thing revealed to us by God and causes our society great harm.
+Relativism goes against everything thing revealed to us by God and causes our society great harm and division

 Put simply We don’t make the truth...
 God does.

-How can we work toward the unity in a world so divided?
+One might wonder how can we work toward unity in such a divided world?

-The first and most important thing we need to do is humbly seek to understand God’s truth and God’s will.
+- The first thing we have to do is humbly seek to understand God’s truth ourselves and not create our own.

-All of us have an obligation to read the scriptures and to study the living tradition of the Church and once we have done so to humbly submit to it.
+All of have an obligation and to study the living tradition of the faith and o to humbly submit to it completely.

 Unity is not something that just happens.

-We have to do is realize that sometimes, most of the time, in fact unity doesn’t just happen, it takes effort and patience and humility.
+We have to do is realize that sometimes, most of the time, infact unity takes effort and patience and humility.

-Jesus knew that unity would not be easy to create so He gave his Body the Church the Ministry of Peter or his successor the Pope.
+Jesus knew that unity would not be easy to create so He gave the Church the Ministry of Peter or his successor the Pope.